 What is Appropriated Retained Earning?

-Appropriated retained earning is the part of the retained earnings that have been approved by the Board of Directors for specific purposes including research and development, stock repurchase, reduction of debt, acquisition etc.
+In simple words, Appropriated retained earning is the part of the retained earnings that have been approved by the Board of Directors for specific purposes including research and development, stock repurchase, reduction of debt, acquisition, etc.

-The Company can have more than one appropriated account and different accounts will suggest the purpose of use of such earnings.
-The intention behind having appropriated retained earnings is that the Board clearly defines the purpose of the earnings it has retained (and not given to the shareholders as the dividend).
-It also shows that the Company has a better planning in place as it specifies the amount it will spend on various activities.
+The Company can have more than one appropriated account, and different accounts will suggest the purpose of the use of such earnings.
+The intention behind having this is that the Board clearly defines the purpose of the earnings it has retained (and not given to the shareholders as the dividend).
+It also shows that the Company has better planning in place as it specifies the amount it will spend on various activities.